Sidereal and tropical astrology: Astronomic zodiac

-A small number of sidereal astrologers do not take the astrological signs as an equal division of the ecliptic but define their signs based on the actual width of the individual constellations.
-They also include constellations that are disregarded by the traditional zodiac but are still in contact with the ecliptic.
+Sidereal astrology does not divide the astrological signs equally along the ecliptic, unlike tropical astrology.
+But defines the signs based on the actual width of the individual constellations.
+Sidereal astrology also includes constellations that are disregarded by the traditional zodiac but are still in contact with the ecliptic.

 For the purpose of determining the constellations in contact with the ecliptic, the constellation boundaries as defined by the International Astronomical Union in 1930 are used.
 For example, the Sun enters the IAU boundary of Aries on April 19 at the lower right corner, a position that is still rather closer to the "body" of Pisces, as the first sign rather than of Aries.
 The IAU defined the constellation boundaries without consideration of astrological purposes.

 The dates the Sun passes through the 12 astronomical constellations of the ecliptic are listed below, accurate to the year 2011.
 The dates will progress by an increment of one day every 70.5 years.
 The corresponding tropical and sidereal dates are given as well.